amir-jafari/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-22.04/Readme.md

 ```
 cd Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-22.04/
 ```
-We are going to install Version 1:
+We are going to install:
 ```
 mv install-22-04-part0-V2.sh ~
 ```